Owner, Lisa Laney is interviewed by Aging Life Care Association™ on the topic of End of Life.

 Geriatric Care Manager

 As a native of Boone, Lisa has an understanding of the people who choose to live in these beautiful Blue Ridge Mountains.
-She serves as the facilitator for the Asheville Parkinson’s Support Group and is on the Board of Directors for the Aging Life Care™ Association (ALCA).
+She serves as the facilitator for the Asheville Parkinson’s Support Group and recently served on the Board of Directors for the Aging Life Care™ Association (ALCA).

-When not being the busy wife of a local physician and mother to their active three teenagers, Beth enjoys hiking, biking, participating in her garden club, book club, and duties in her church, First Presbyterian Asheville.
+When not being the busy wife of a local physician and mother to their active three young adults, Beth enjoys hiking, biking, participating in her garden club, book club, and duties in her church, First Presbyterian Asheville.

 Beth’s big picture vision delivers quality skills to patients and families who are navigating aging and a complicated health care system.